 As the Bank further strengthened its Sustainability structures, an extensive materiality exercise took place in 2019, and its results were presented in the 2019 Report.

-During 2020, the Bank embarked on a series of internal meetings with all Divisions to ensure Sustainability integration.
-The purpose of these meetings was to discuss in depth Division-related Sustainability topics and actions in support of such topics, to identify and discuss new areas of action and highlight changes regarding the significance of existing topics.
+During 2020, the Bank embarked on a series of internal meetings and highlight changes regarding the significance of existing topics.
 As a result of that exercise, environment-related topics were ranked as more significant as compared with 2019.